Iris Faircloth Blitch: State legislature

 In 1946, Blitch was elected to the Georgia Senate; she was subsequently elected to the Georgia House of Representatives in 1948 but lost her reelection bid to that office in 1950.
 She won election to the state Senate again in 1952 and remained in that position through December 31, 1954.
 From 1948 through 1954, Blitch was Georgia's Democratic Party national committee member.

 Tenure in Congress

 Running a successful campaign for Georgia's 8th congressional district in the United States House of Representatives as a Democrat, Blitch served in the 84th United States Congress.

 A staunch segregationist, in 1956, Blitch was among the 101 Southern politicians to sign the Southern Manifesto.
 She won re-election to three additional terms in that seat before choosing not to seek reelection in 1962 due to severe arthritis.
-In 1964, Mrs. Blitch left the Democratic Party and endorsed Republican presidential nominee Barry Goldwater.
+In 1964, Blitch left the Democratic Party and endorsed Republican presidential nominee Barry Goldwater.

-Switched back to Democrat to campaign for Jimmy Carter during his gubernatorial election.
+She switched back to the Democratic Party to campaign for Jimmy Carter during his gubernatorial election.

 Five days after her 1954 election, Blitch appeared on the American television show What's My Line.